-JFrog Unveils Report Exposing Disconnects Between Senior Executives And Practitioners In AI/ML And Security Technologies; Highlights Gaps In Standardized Use And Increasing Risk Of Software Supply Cha
+JFrog Unveils Report Exposing Disconnects Between Senior Executives And Practitioners In AI/ML And Security Tech; Highlights Gaps In Standardized Use And Increasing Risk Of Software Supply Chain

 JFrog Ltd. (“JFrog”) (Nasdaq: FROG), the Liquid Software company and creators of the JFrog Software Supply Chain Platform, today unveiled the findings of a new report exposing disparities in MLOps and security perceptions between leadership and frontline teams that is increasing the risk of software supply chain (SSC) attacks around the globe.